helenzzq/COVID_Data_Converter/README.md

 ### Data constraints
 - Must specify date in "MM-DD-YY"
-- If US data, must contain "us" in filename
-- If timeseries data, must contain "timeseries" in filename
+- If timeseries data, must contain "time_series" in filename

 ### Running The Code